tommander/mahjongg/DEVELOPMENT.md

 Firstly, you might find it strange (once and if you stumble upon it) that the default language is Czech and not English.
-The explanation is super simple - this game was originally developed as a potential replacement for my mom's favourite Mahjongg Alchemy game written in Flash, and I wanted to make it easier for her in case the game has some issue deducting the correct language.
+The explanation is super simple - this game was originally developed as a potential replacement for my mom's favourite Mahjongg Alchemy game written in Flash, and I wanted to make it easier for her in case the game has some issue deducing the correct language.
 That's it.

 Now let's go to how the translations are defined and how to add a new one.